UMAprotocol/UMIPs/UMIPs/umip-152.md

 emit TransactionsProposed(id, proposer, time);
 ```

-At the same time, a price request and price proposal are submitted to the Optimistic Oracle, including the timestamp, proposer, and ancillary data.
-These details are enough to find the event with the proposal ID.
+At the same time, a price request and price proposal are submitted to the Optimistic Oracle, including the timestamp, the proposer, and `ancillaryData`, which includes the explanation, proposal ID, and module contract address.

 ```
 optimisticOracle.requestAndProposePriceFor(